case study

 One cannot realize the extent to which input commands are restricted in their flexibility in traditional CAD programs until the command options in NX are experienced."

-John Ucker, Adjunct Professor
+John Ucker, Adjunct Professor, University of Cincinnati

 Real-world, experience-based learning